 [The gnomon consists of a free-swinging vertical rod mounted in a three-legged stand.
-One of the legs also has a color chart and gray scale.
-When taking documentation photographs of the geology samples, they will place the gnomon in the field-of-view . .
-The gnomon staff shows local vertical and also provides a length scale.
+When taking documentation photographs of the geology samples, they will place the gnomon in the field-of-view.
+The gnomon staff shows local vertical, provides a length scale, and has a color chart and gray scale.
 The gnomon is visible in many of the photographs taken during the EVA-2 traverse, such as AS12-49-7315. ]

 131:44:23 Bean: Getting this (16 mm sequence) camera set.